 The City of Saskatoon Community Development Branch works with community associations to coordinate neighbourhood activities and programs throughout the city.

-This handbook gives community association volunteers a resource for organizing, operating, and participating in their association.
-If you have any questions, feel free to contact your Community Consultant at 306-975-3378.
+We have prepared this handbook to give community association volunteers a resource for organizing, operating and participating in their local association.
+If you have any questions, feel free to contact your Community Consultant at 975-3378.